Access GoWake SmartRide NE via the Mobility by Ecolane App:

 Yes!
 Please make sure to note when requesting a ride that you will have an additional passenger.

 I don’t have a smartphone, can I still create an account?

 Yes!
 GoWake SmartRide ensures that individuals without a smartphone or internet connection can still access the service.
 Riders can call 919-212-7005 to schedule a SmartRide NE trip.

 Can I book multiple rides a day?

 How far in advance can I request a ride?

-Riders can request a trip up to fourteen (14) days in advance.
+Riders can request a trip up to 24 hours in advance.

 What are the hours of operation?